-We propose a novel Bayesian methodology for analysing time series that exhibit oscillatory behaviour with unknown periodicities which may change at unknown time points.
-Our methodology is based on a trans-dimensional Markov chain Monte Carlo (MCMC) algorithm which simultaneously updates the change-points and the periodicities relevant to any segment between change-points.
-We show that the proposed methodology successfully identifies nonstationary features in two applications which are relevant to e-Health and sleep research, namely the occurence of ultradian oscillations in human skin temperature during the time of night rest, and the detection of instances of sleep apnea in plethysmographic respiratory traces.
+We propose a novel Bayesian methodology for analyzing nonstationary time series that exhibit oscillatory behaviour.
+We approximate the time series using a piecewise oscillatory model with unknown periodicites, where our goal is to estimate the change-points while simultaneously identifying the potentially changing periodicities in the data.
+Our proposed methodology is based on a trans-dimensional Markov chain Monte Carlo (MCMC) algorithm that simultaneously updates the change-points and the periodicities relevant to any segment between them.
+We show that the proposed methodology successfully identifies time changing oscillatory behaviour in two applications which are relevant to e-Health and sleep research, namely the occurrence of ultradian oscillations in human skin temperature during the time of night rest, and the detection of instances of sleep apnea in plethysmographic respiratory traces.

 Keywords: Bayesian Spectral Analysis; Reversible-Jump MCMC; Ultradian Sleep Cycles; Sleep Apnea;

 - Hadj-Amar, B., Finkenstädt, B., Fiecas, M., Levi, F. & Huckstepp, R. (2018), Bayesian Model Search for Nonstationary Periodic Time Series (submitted to the Journal of the American Statistical Association).